Gabriella439/dhall-manual/manuscript/01-YamlToDhall.md

 in  Configuration
 ```

-Then we can stick those individual action types inside of a record instead of representing them as a list of key-value pairs:
+Then we can stick those individual action types inside of an `Actions` record instead of representing them as a list of key-value pairs:

 ```haskell
 let Condition = Text